Jack-0-0/Cross-Species-Pre-training/preprocessing/README.md

 # Preprocessing
-Two datasets are necessary for the experiments in this project.
-The laughter datasets can be created by following the steps [here](https://github.com/Jack-0-0/Laughter-Detection/tree/master/preprocessing).
+Two types of data are necessary for the experiments in this project, human speech and hyena calls.
+The human datasets can be created by following the steps [here](https://github.com/Jack-0-0/Laughter-Detection/tree/master/preprocessing).

 This section will detail how to convert the hyena audio files into train, test and validation datasets in the format [id, spectrogram, label].